shubham1o1/Complete_JS_course/5-advanced-JS/notes/part2.md

 ## First Class Functions Returning Functions:

-- We are going to create a function that creates different sets of questio for different jobs.
+- We are going to create a function that creates different sets of question for different jobs.
 - For each job we'll return a function that builds string using the person's name as an input.

 ```js